 We often get asked the question, “should I buy a property through a Limited Company?”
-Unfortunately there is no simple answer and like lots of tax questions the answer is… it depends!
+Unfortunately, there is no simple answer and like lots of tax questions, the answer is… it depends!

 This article will cover some of the advantages and disadvantages of holding a residential Buy-to-Let property via a Limited Company.

-You may hear some people talk about using an Special Purchase Vehicle (SPV).
+You may hear some people talk about using a Special Purchase Vehicle (SPV).
 This is just a fancy name for a Limited Company where the articles may have been restricted to that of a rental property business.

-We would always recommend you seek professional advice as there is no one-size fits all approach.
+We would always recommend you seek professional advice as there is no one-size-fits-all approach.
 Information in this article is also subject to change.

 Ownership options of holding a Buy-to-Let property